ethamCS/TravelSite/reports/checklist.md

 * Should the upper bound of arrays be equal to the size of the array or size-1?
 * If character strings are used, is a delimiter explicitly assigned?
 * Is there any possibility of a buffer overflow?
+* Are there literal constants that should be named constants?
+* Is it possible to overflow a numeric type?
+* Are all variables scoped to the most restrictive scope possible?

 ### Control faults
 * For each conditional statement, is the condition correct?